Glaucoma

 Other treatment options include laser therapy and surgery.
 The following techniques may help to drain fluid within the eye and lower eye pressure:

-• Laser therapy.
-Laser trabeculoplasty (truh-BEK-u-low-plas-tee) is an option if you can't tolerate eye drops.
-It also may be used if medicine hasn't slowed the progression of your disease.
-Your eye doctor also may recommend laser surgery before using eye drops.
-It's done in your eye doctor's office.
-Your eye doctor uses a small laser to improve the drainage of the tissue located at the angle where the iris and cornea meet.
+- Laser therapy.
+Laser trabeculoplasty (truh-BEK-u-low-plas-tee) is an option if eye drops can't be tolerated.
+It also may be used if medicine hasn't slowed the progression of the disease.
+An eye doctor also may recommend laser surgery before using eye drops.
+It's done in the eye doctor's office.
+An eye doctor uses a small laser to improve the drainage of the tissue located at the angle where the iris and cornea meet.
 It may take a few weeks before the full effect of this procedure becomes apparent.

-• Filtering surgery.
+- Filtering surgery.
 This is a surgical procedure called a trabeculectomy (truh-bek-u-LEK-tuh-me).
-The eye surgeon creates an opening in the white of the eye, which also is known as the sclera.
+The eye doctor creates an opening in the white of the eye, which also is known as the sclera.
 The surgery creates another space for fluid to leave the eye.

-• Drainage tubes.
-In this procedure, the eye surgeon inserts a small tube in your eye to drain excess fluid to lower eye pressure.
+- Drainage tubes.
+In this procedure, the eye surgeon inserts a small tube in the eye to drain excess fluid to lower eye pressure.

-• Minimally invasive glaucoma surgery (MIGS).
-Your eye doctor may suggest a MIGS procedure to lower your eye pressure.
-These procedures generally require less immediate postoperative care and have less risk than trabeculectomy or using a drainage device.
-They are often combined with cataract surgery.
-There are a number of MIGS techniques available, and your eye doctor will discuss which procedure may be right for you.
+- Minimally invasive glaucoma surgery (MIGS).
+An eye doctor may suggest a MIGS procedure to lower eye pressure.
+This procedure generally require less immediate postoperative care and have less risk than trabeculectomy or using a drainage device.
+A MIGS procedure is often combined with cataract surgery.
+There are a number of MIGS techniques available.

 Treating acute angle-closure glaucoma

 You may have a procedure called a laser peripheral iridotomy.
 The doctor creates a small hole in your iris using a laser.
-This allows fluid to flow through the iris.
+The hole allows fluid to flow through the iris.
 This helps to open the drainage angle of the eye and relieves eye pressure.

 Lifestyle and home remedies

-• Exercise safely.
+- Exercise safely.
 Regular exercise may reduce eye pressure.
-Talk to your health care provider about an appropriate exercise program.
+Talk to your healthcare professional about an appropriate exercise program.

-• Take prescribed medicine.
+- Take prescribed medicine.
 Using your eye drops or other medicines as prescribed can help you get the best possible result from your treatment.
-Be sure to use the drops exactly as prescribed.
+Be sure to use the eye drops exactly as prescribed.
 Otherwise, your optic nerve damage could get worse.

 Alternative medicine

-Some alternative medicine approaches may help your overall health, but none is an effective glaucoma remedy.
-Talk with your doctor about their possible benefits and risks.
+Some alternative medicine approaches may help overall health, but none is an effective glaucoma remedy.
+Talk with an eye doctor about the possible benefits and risks.

 Coping and support